 - Foreshadowing: There's a great deal of it for Bela's past in this episode.

 - Freudian Excuse: Dean lampshades the phenomenon by sarcastically asking Bela if she got to be the way that she is because her father didn't hug her enough.
-It's later revealed that she does indeed have one, and Dean shouldn't have joked about her dad.

 - Ghost Ship: People who see it die shortly after.